maxryan4/RISC-V-T7/statements/Max.md

 #### Multicycle Division

-Unfortunately this module does not work properly.
-I attempted to implement the restoring division algorithm for division.
+Uses the restoring division algorithm for division.
-It should use 32 cycles to do a single division operation.
+It takes 32 cycles to do a single division operation.
-This means that the clock speed of the CPU won't be affected too much by the division hardware.
+This means that the clock speed of the CPU won't be affected too much by the division hardware which if you wanted to do in one cycle would be very a very large module physically.
 In the divide by 0 case the quotient is the maximum value that can be stored based off of whether it was a signed or unsigned division.
 The remainder will be the value of the quotient as there is no actual meaningful result for the value of the quotient and you can't have a remainder that is larger than the quotient so I set the remainder to the value of the quotient.